 You can tell that Stokke, a Norwegian company, puts a lot of thought into its designs, so if you're looking for clever, Scandi-chic gear, this is where you can find cribs, high chairs, and playtime things that feel like IKEA, but way more elevated.
 One specialty item is the mini crib ($599), which creates a more cocoon-like atmosphere for your baby.

 Target's Pillowfort line is generally more appropriate for toddlers, with lots of highly affordable options for playtime furniture.
-The collection has something for everyone — you'll find modern activity tables (like the one above, $80) that feel high-end, alongside more whimsical beanbag chairs and colorful accessories.
+The collection has something for everyone — you'll find modern activity tables that feel high-end, alongside more whimsical beanbag chairs and colorful accessories.

 If you've just started researching nursery stuff, Babyletto is a name you'll soon see everywhere.
 It's popular with decor-forward parents for making cribs that are pretty cute but aren't, like, crazy expensive.
 There are options that suit a lot of decor styles — stuff that feels very modern/Scandi, more midcentury, or straight-up millennial (in a good way) with this rose gold crib ($599).